ilin3ccc/Portfolio/2. Excel/README.md

 1) Year 2004 had the highest sales based on historic data.
 2) EMEA (Europe, Middle-East, and Africa) accounts for 50% of the total sales.
-3) 'Classic Cars' is highest selling automobile category, while the lowest is 'Trucks and Buses'.
+3) 'Classic Cars' was the highest selling automobile category, while the lowest was 'Trucks and Buses'.
 4) In 2004, 'Ships' accounted for the highest selling product category in Canada.